Nymphaeum (Olympia): The aqueduct

 All the hydrologic circumstances together offer a credible view of Herodes Atticus' engineering plan and account for its success, although little of it can as yet be proved by regional archaeology.
-Before Herodes, the Olympia park depended on wells, rainfall, and the Olympia municipal water system; i.e., the Kladeos, for its water supplies, which became less adequate as the whole system was taxed by population growth and Roman internationalism.
-Herodes broke the park loose from the Olympia system and brought in water from the Pisa municipal system, which was probably already tapping the Erymanthos, as there was plenty of water for all, which can't be sourced to the Pisa region.
+Before Herodes, Olympia depended on wells, rainfall, and the Olympia municipal water system; i.e., the Kladeos, for its water supplies, which became less adequate as the whole system was taxed by population growth and Roman internationalism.
+Herodes liberated Olympia from dependence on local water and brought in water from the Pisa municipal system, which was probably already tapping the Erymanthos, as there was plenty of water for all.